International Organization for Migration

 The International Organization for Migration (IOM) is a United Nations related organization working in the field of migration.
 The organization implements operational assistance programmes for migrants, including internally displaced persons, refugees, and migrant workers.

 The International Organization for Migration is a UN agency based in Geneva.
-Its director general is Amy E. Pope.
+Its director general is Amy Pope.

 History

 Historical context and predecessor organizations (1951 to 1989)

 The International Organization for Migration (IOM) was founded in 1951 in response to the large number of internally displaced persons and war refugees in Europe after the Second World War.
-The IOM was initially a logistics agency that organized the transport of nearly one million migrants in the 1950s and has undergone several name changes since its inception.
+IOM was initially a logistics agency that organized the transport of nearly one million migrants in the 1950s and has undergone several name changes since its inception.
 The transition from the Provisional Intergovernmental Committee for the Movement of Migrants from Europe (PICMME) in 1951 to the Intergovernmental Committee for European Migration (ICEM) in 1952, to the Intergovernmental Committee for Migration (ICM) in 1980, and finally to the International Organization for Migration (IOM) in 1989 reflects the evolution of the IOM's mandate over its existence, becoming the leading intergovernmental organization in the field of migration.

+Recent scholarship has emphasized that ICEM's early operations also intersected with, and disrupted, existing commercial migration networks.
+Prior to the 1950s, migration from Europe had largely been facilitated by private travel agencies and transport intermediaries that provided documentation assistance, medical arrangements, and passage booking.
+Historians have argued that ICEM's subsidised transport programmes and direct processing of migrants challenged these private actors, producing tensions over authority, pricing, and control within what has been described as a post-war migration industry.
+Over time, this competition gave way to more hybrid arrangements, as ICEM relied on commercial carriers and agencies adapted to new institutional frameworks.